AlexTelon/FlexiCharge-Backend/backend-app/docs/ocpp/ocpp_docs.md

 To start, connect as a charger via Postman as the desired charger you want to act as.

 ### Good to know
-- At index 0 in the array the number represent:
+- At index 0 in the array of the socket message the number represent:
     - 3 = Response / Answering a request
     - 2 = Request
 - Every socket conversation is initiated with a request from the server which is responded to by the charger.
 The conversation then ends with a request from the charger (and technically another response from the server).